Ryan-Mosier/Quantum-Mech-Solver/README.md

 A robust mathematical expression solver and compiler written in modern C++.
 I intend to use this during my upcoming QM classes (spring 2026).

-This project demonstrates a complete compilation pipeline, evolving from high-level Abstract Syntax Trees (AST) down to native assembly execution.
+This project is also intended to showcase various stages of computer science and electrical engineering concepts, from software abstractions to hardware-level execution.

-# For future reference:
+# For my future reference:

 ## Project Status

 The project is currently in the **Phase 1: Parsing & AST** stage.
 The goal is to transform raw string inputs into a structured Abstract Syntax Tree using the **Strategy Pattern** for operator evaluation and a recursive **Composite Pattern** for the tree structure.

+The AST is complete, but the parser is not yet complete.

 ## Project Vision & Roadmap